OSC/ood-documentation/source/reference/files/ondemand-d-ymls.rst

   Example
     See the  :ref:`custom pages documentation <custom_pages_guide>`

+.. describe:: support_ticket (Object, {})

+  Configuration settings to enable and configure the support ticket feature.

+  See the :ref:`documentation on Support Ticket <support_ticket_guide>` for details and examples.

+  Default
+    Empty object, support ticket feature is disabled.
+  Example
+    See the  :ref:`Support Ticket documentation <support_ticket_guide>`

 .. describe:: navbar_type (String, 'dark')

   The navbar theme type.
 There are 2 themes, ``light`` and ``dark``.